NATIONAL SINGLE PARENT DAY

 Many single parents find support from family.
 Much like other families, grandparents, siblings, and other extended family help out.
 It’s important that they do.
-According to the 2016 U.S. Census, 23% of American children are living with a single mother and 4% are living with a single father.
+According to the 2016 U.S. Census, 23% of American children live with a single mother and 4% live with a single father.

 Being a single parent doesn’t make someone a bad parent.
 Many single parents would agree that children benefit from the care and love of two parents.
 However, the love of one parent and a supporting cast often get the job done, too.

 - Show your support and appreciation to a single parent you know.